bgppa/octopus/README.md

 **LEGACY CODE**

-OCTOPUS is a structured collection of mathematical utilities arising during my PhD studies.
+OCTOPUS is a structured collection of mathematical utilities I wrote for myself at the beginning of my PhD.

-It is intended to be an exercise to improve my programming skills and check empirically how many theoretical results behave in practice.
+It was intended to be an **exercise** to improve my programming skills and check empirically how many theoretical results behave in practice.

 The **core** problem is here explained.